omarbenites/functional-data-structures-in-r/chapters/02_ADT_and_complexity.md

 The `is_empty` function is a generic function that we will use for all data structures.

+The `identical` test isn't ideal.
+We really would prefer to test object-identity---making sure that the object `x` is *exactly* the same object as `linked_list_nil`, but checking object identity is not readily possible in R. With `identical` we only check that the two objects contain the same values---head and tail of the lists.
+Since we don't expect anyone to store `NA` in a linked list---it makes sense to have missing data in a lot of analysis, but rarely to store it in data structures---it will have to do.f

 ## Asymptotic running time

 While the operations we define in the interface of an abstract data type determines how we can use these in our programs, the *efficiency* of our programs depends on how efficiency the data structure operations are.
 Because of this, we often consider the time efficiency part of the interface of a data structure---if not part of the *abstract* data structure, we very much care about it when we have to pick concrete implementations of data structures for our algorithms.